 \subsection{Micro consequences of the reinforcement learning policy}

-In this subsection we investigate how the dynamics of $\eta$ affects the performance of the hub and other financial institutions.
+In this subsection, we investigate how the dynamics of $\eta$ affect the hub's performance and other financial institutions.

-\FloatBarrier In Fig. \ref{Fig:guru_dist} we show how the choice between a low interest rate and a high liquidity supply strategy affects the hub longevity.
-The figure shows the distribution, over $M$ simulations, of the maximum period of hub stability in which the strategy doesn't change, respectively for $\eta=0$ (black) or $\eta=1$ (red).
-As the figure shows, the hub is in general more stable if the regulator recommends a high liquidity supply (red dashed line in Fig \ref{Fig:guru_dist}).
+\FloatBarrier In Fig. \ref{Fig:guru_dist}, we show how choosing between a low interest rate and a high liquidity supply strategy affects the hub's longevity.
+The figure shows the distribution, over $200$ simulations, of the maximum period of hub stability in which the strategy does not change, respectively, for $\eta=0$ (black) or $\eta=1$ (red).
+The figure shows that the hub is generally more stable if the regulator recommends a high liquidity supply (red dashed line in Fig \ref{Fig:guru_dist}).
 Moreover, also at a micro level, we show that $\eta=1$ seems to produce better individual performances.
 This result is shown in the top panel of Fig. \ref{Fig:micro_performance}, where we report the effect of the two possible values of $\eta$ on some key individual variables.